 What happens in underwriting?

 When your loan application moves into the underwriting phase, your financial information will be thoroughly reviewed.
 This guarantees that the lender is granting loans to creditworthy individuals who aren’t at risk of default.
-This is especially important for mortgages sold by the lender on the secondary market.
-The underwriter is ensuring that loan quality guidelines are met by federal entities like Fannie Mae, FHA, and VA.

 The most that will be expected from you, the borrower, during this phase would be to supply more documentation or to clarify or explain any findings in this review of your financial history.